kevintruong/til/File-System,-Part-5:-Virtual-file-systems.md

 /proc - A list of resources used by each process and (by tradition) set of system information /sys - An organized list of internal kernel entities
 ```

+For example if I want a continuous stream of 0s, I can `cat /dev/zero`.

 ## How do I find out what filesystems are currently available (mounted)?
 Use `mount`
 Using mount without any options generates a list (one filesystem per line) of mounted filesystems including networked, virtual and local (spinning disk / SSD-based) filesystems.
 Here is a typical output of mount